Europe Ukraine latest: EU leaders back new military spending plans at Ukraine summit

-European Union leaders on Thursday committed to a massive step in defense cooperation following decades of hesitation, spurred on by U.S. President Donald Trump 's repeated warnings that he would cut them adrift and face the threat of Russia without America's overwhelming military might.
+European Union leaders on Thursday committed to a massive step in defense cooperation following decades of hesitation, spurred by U.S. President Donald Trump 's repeated warnings that he would cut them adrift to face the threat of Russia without America's overwhelming military might.

-The 27 leaders signed off Thursday on a move to loosen budget restrictions so that willing EU countries can increase their military spending.
+The 27 leaders signed off on a move to loosen budget restrictions so willing EU countries can increase military spending.
 They also urged the European Commission, the EU’s executive branch, to explore new ways to facilitate significant defense spending in all member states, a statement said.

 That comes as Ukrainian President Volodymyr Zelenskyy says his country will hold talks with the U.S. next week about ending the war against Russia.
-In his nightly address, Zelenskyy said he would travel to Saudi Arabia on Monday and his team would stay there to hold talks with U.S. officials.
+In his nightly address, Zelenskyy said he would travel to Saudi Arabia on Monday and his team would stay there for talks with U.S. officials.

 Here's the latest: